mSm1th/terraform_testing/README.md

 - You have a high confidence in individual units working together.

-Integration tests generally go through the following stages:
+Integration tests generally go through the following stages (imagine you have two modules):
 - Apply module 1.
 - Apply module 2.
 - Run validations to make sure everything is working.